cloud-gov/pages-core/README.md

 1. It is built with `webpack`
 1. It lives in `/frontend`

-To analyze the contents of the front end JavaScript bundle, use `docker-compose run --service-ports app yarn analyze-webpack` after a build.
+To analyze the contents of the front end JavaScript bundle, use `docker-compose run --rm --service-ports app yarn analyze-webpack` after a build.
 Then visit http://127.0.0.1:8888 to see a visualization of the the bundle contents.

 ### Deployment